Nanolx/NanoDroid/README.md

 # NanoDroid

 NanoDroid is a installer for various OpenSource related things, most noticably microG and F-Droid.
-It supports direct /system installation, with or without A/B partition scheme support, aswell as Magisk Mode installation.
+It supports direct /system installation, both devices with or without A/B partition scheme are supported, aswell as Magisk Mode (module) installation.
 It also includes several tools (eg. GNU Bash, GNU Nano, more), scripts, fonts, sounds and additional features (system debloating, init scripts, automatic logcat creation), aswell as a companion F-Droid Repository.

 Furthermore it allows the user to do fine-graded installations using configuration files, which allow to choose what to install, or if several alternatives are available, which of them.